SuzENic/CleaningData/README.txt

 	     Use the factors to group the data and find the averages for each activity.

 	     ### Write out tidy data set
-	     write out to tidy_data.txt in the UCI_HAR_Dataset directory
+	     write out to tidy_data.txt in the working directory. row names is set to false.